songwang41/text_gen/CONTRIBUTING.md

 ### Develop on Windows

+On windows, you need to configure git to transform Windows `CRLF` line endings to Linux `LF` line endings:

+`git config core.autocrlf input`

 One way one can run the make command on Window is to pass by MSYS2:

 1. [Download MSYS2](https://www.msys2.org/), we assume to have it installed in C:\msys64
 2. Open the command line C:\msys64\msys2.exe (it should be available from the start menu)
 3. Run in the shell: `pacman -Syu` and install make with `pacman -S make`
+4. Add `C:\msys64\usr\bin` to your PATH environment variable.

+You can now use `make` from any terminal (Powershell, cmd.exe, etc) 🎉

 ### Syncing forked master with upstream (HuggingFace) master

 To avoid pinging the upstream repository which adds reference notes to each upstream PR and sends unnessary notifications to the developers involved in these PRs, when syncing the master branch of a forked repository, please, follow these steps:
 1. When possible, avoid syncing with the upstream using a branch and PR on the forked repository.
 Instead merge directly into the forked master.
 2. If a PR is absolutely necessary, use the following steps after checking out your branch: